Frequently Asked Questions

 An international standard is one that has been developed with open, impartial and transparent procedures that afford an opportunity for consensus among all interested parties.
 For more information, visit the International Standards Policy page.

-The Office of the International Trade Administration (ITA) Standards Liaison coordinates standards activities through the International Trade Administration, with other governmental agencies, and with private sector stakeholders.
+The International Trade Administration (ITA) Office of Standards and Investment Policy (OSIP) Standards Team coordinates standards activities through the International Trade Administration, with other governmental agencies, and with private sector stakeholders.

 What is Notify U.S.?